14. Interfacing compiled code (**)#

 R */

-And now, calling the above function on an example vector:
+Calling the foregoing function on an example vector:

 csource("~/R/cpackagedemo/inst/examples/sharedmem.c")